tdq132/tdq132.github.io/_posts/2022-11-01-aws-network-blackhole.md

-# The firewall ARP tables
+# The Firewall ARP Tables

 On looking at the firewall ARP tables while the issue was happening, I noticed the MAC address for the problem instance was out of date!